Canadian Labour Congress: Development

-During the initial years of the CLC, industrial growth drove union membership to new heights.
-These workers tended to be in private sector industries such as manufacturing, transportation and mining.

-However, the growth of public sector employment and the new ability of these workers to join unions became the significant story of the 1960s.
 In 1963, independent unions representing civic workers and workers in the broader public sector merged their organizations to form the Canadian Union of Public Employees (CUPE).
 In the late 1960s and early 1970s, legislative changes allowed employees of the federal and provincial public service to join unions, bringing new members into CLC-affiliated unions.
 During this period, hospital workers increasingly became unionized.
 In the 1990s, unions of teachers, nurses and other similar groups affiliated with the CLC and the CLC's provincial labour federations.

 In January 2018, Unifor, the largest private sector union in Canada, left the CLC to become independent.
 Unifor stated that among the reasons for leaving were disagreements with the CLC over the rights of workers to choose what union should represent them, and concerns Unifor had about US-based unions working against the rights of their members, as well as two instances of US-based unions interfering in elections for Canadian union local leadership.
 The CLC accused Unifor of leaving the congress in order to raid an affiliate union, UNITE HERE Local 75, in Toronto.
-CLC rules prohibit affiliates from raiding each other, which Unifor did a day after leaving the congress.